 After entering a plea of guilty or after trial has proven guilt, the next step in a juvenile delinquency case is a sentencing hearing.
 The purpose of a sentencing hearing is to determine the proper way to dispose of the case in the best interests of the juvenile, as well as the public.
-The sentencing hearing can take place anytime after trial, but must be concluded within 45 days of the completion of trial.
+The sentencing hearing must be concluded within 45 days of the completion of trial.

 Prior to the sentencing hearing probation may conduct a presentence investigation, primarily to assist the determination of what services may be the most appropriate for the juvenile.
 During the presentence investigation probation may address any one or more of the following items: